umbraco/UmbracoDocs/Reference/Routing/custom-routes.md

 ## Where to put your routing logic?

 In Umbraco the best place to put your routing logic is in a custom `Umbraco.Core.ApplicationEventHandler` class and override the `ApplicationStarted` method.
-There you can add any custom routing logic you like and you can be sure that the Umbraco application has completed it's booting sequence.
+There you can add any custom routing logic you like and you can be sure that the Umbraco application has completed its booting sequence.

 ## User defined routes